camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Zeebe Elasticsearch exporter

 Operate imports data from Elasticsearch indices created and filled in by [Zeebe Elasticsearch Exporter](https://github.com/zeebe-io/zeebe/tree/develop/exporters/elasticsearch-exporter).
-Therefore settings for this Elasticsearch connection must be defined and must correspond to the settings on Zeebe side.
+Therefore, settings for this Elasticsearch connection must be defined and must correspond to the settings on Zeebe side.

 ### Settings to connect and import: